DoctorMcKay/sentry-bot-documentation/src/commands.md

 [Dashboard: Commands](https://sentrybot.gg/guilds/_/commands)

-By default, Sentry does not register any application commands in your server.
-You need to install those commands you want to use.

-By default, non-moderation commands can be used by @everyone, and moderation commands cannot be used by anyone.
-You can override permissions for each command individually.
-For moderation commands, you can choose up to 10 roles to allow access to the command.
-For non-moderation commands, you can choose up to 10 roles to allow and 10 roles to deny access to the command.
-Allowing roles on non-moderation commands has no effect unless you also deny some roles.
+By default, non-moderation commands can be used by @everyone, and moderation commands cannot be used by anyone except those with the **Administrator** permission and the server owner.
+You can configure the permissions for any command by opening your Discord client, going to **Server Settings**, selecting the **Integrations** tab, and then clicking on **Sentry Bot**.
+In order to manage command permissions, you need to have both **Manage Server** and **Manage Roles** permissions, and you will only be able to manage permissions for commands that you yourself can access.

-Allowed roles will override denied roles.
-So, for example, if you deny @everyone access to a public command, then only members who have those roles that you allow can use the command.
-If you deny a role named "Role X" access to a public command and allow a "Role Y" role, then those members who have only Role X cannot use the command, but those members who have both Role X and Role Y *can* use the command.
+Moderation commands are denied permission to @everyone by default, and they will disable themselves if they are configured to allow @everyone.
+This is a security feature to protect you against accidental misconfiguration.

 ## Info